FDA-Approved Peptides for Weight Loss: What to Know

 Exercise is your best friend during peptide therapy.
 While the peptides help with fat loss, movement ensures you’re losing the right kind of weight.
 The key is to focus on preserving muscle mass, which can sometimes be lost along with fat.
 Incorporate strength training into your routine three to four times a week for 20–40 minutes.
 This sends a signal to your body to hold onto muscle, which keeps your metabolism humming.
 Complement your strength workouts with at least 150 minutes of moderate-intensity cardio per week, like brisk walking.
 This combination supports cardiovascular health and accelerates fat loss, helping you get the most out of your treatment.
 If joint pain makes exercise difficult, regenerative treatments for arthritis can help you get moving again.

-Tracking Your Progress for Best Results
+How to Track Your Progress for the Best Results

 Staying on track involves more than just stepping on the scale.
 It’s about creating a partnership with your healthcare provider to monitor your journey and make adjustments as needed.
 Regular check-ins are essential to ensure the treatment is working effectively and to manage any side effects.
 We recommend tracking changes in your body composition, energy levels, and how your clothes fit, as these are often better indicators of progress than weight alone.
 Remember, peptide therapy is a long-term strategy for managing weight and improving health.
 Being consistent with your lifestyle changes and communicating openly with your provider will set you up for the best possible outcome.
 Ready to start your journey?
 You can contact us to schedule a consultation.